beekley/plunder/RULES.md

 ### End of the Game

-Some cards have a `spirit point` value as part of their ability.
-The game ends when one player has outfitted a ship with 10 `spirit point`.
+Some cards have a `victory point` value as part of their ability.
+The game ends when one player has 10 `spirit point`s in their hand.

 ## Optional: Example Turn or Hand